kornel661/nserv/README.md

 =====

 * This package is intended as a light extension of Go's standard implementation.
-* Performance is important but not by overcomplicating the code or reimplementing significant parts of the standard library.
+* Performance is important but not by overcomplicating the code.
+* Right now nserv uses internally slightly modified version of net/http package.
+Unfortunately, this approach demands some type conversions.
+Once nserv is more mature and tested this situation will hopefully change.